 It's also a good idea to protect the skin around your eyes from sun exposure.
 You can do so by avoiding the sun or by wearing sunscreen.
 Avoiding sun exposure is particularly important if you have laser skin resurfacing, as the treatment makes your skin more sensitive to sunlight.

 You can also use an eye cream to keep the eye area moisturized and to help fight the signs of aging.
 Talk to your doctor about the best eye cream to use.
-He might recommend one that contains a retinol or other ingredients, such as alpha hydroxy acids.
+He might recommend one that contains retinol or other ingredients, such as alpha-hydroxy acids.

 Voted Best in Brevard, facial plastic surgeon Dr. Ross Clevens is able to answer any questions you have about aging in the eye area and ways to reduce the signs of aging.
 To schedule an appointment with the nationally recognized doctor at his Orlando-area practice, call (321) 727-3223 today.